-- No non-compete can exceed one year; - Exempts low wage employees and non-exempt employees from noncompete agreements; - Prohibits "no poach" agreements; - Imposes a 10-day notification requirement to enforce any agreement or it will be rendered null and void; - Prohibits non-compete agreements with independent contractors, seasonal employees, or employees who have been working less than one year or were terminated.
+- 1. No non-compete can exceed one year; - Exempts low wage employees and non-exempt employees from noncompete agreements; - 3.
+Prohibits "no poach" agreements; - 4.
+Imposes a 10-day notification requirement to enforce any agreement or it will be rendered null and void; - 5.
+Prohibits non-compete with agreements independent contractors, seasonal employees, employees who been working have less than one year or were terminated.